Richard Huggett (political candidate): Winchester constituency

-Huggett also attempted to run as "Gerald Maclone" in the Winchester constituency in the 1997 General Election and the following by-election (the sitting MP was junior minister Gerry Malone).
-He stood under his own name as "Liberal Democrat Top Choice for Parliament" in the General Election and as a "Literal Democrat Mark Here to Win" in the following by-election.
+Huggett also attempted to run as "Gerald Maclone" in the Winchester constituency in the 1997 general election and the following by-election (the sitting MP was junior minister Gerry Malone).
+He stood under his own name as "Liberal Democrat Top Choice for Parliament" in the general election, winning 640 votes in a contest that was decided by just 2 votes.
+The result was annulled in court, and Huggett stood as "Literal Democrat Mark Here to Win" in the ensuing by-election.